New Boiler Costs – How Much is a new boiler in 2024?

 • Compatible with Solar Power – You can pair the system boilers’ unvented hot water cylinders with solar panels to heat water.
 If you’re eco-conscious and thinking of installing solar water heating, it’s simpler for them to work with system boilers.

-• Fast and Economical – System boilers operate faster thanks to a pump, making them more economical to run if your household uses high volumes of hot water regularly.
+• Fast and Economical – System boilers operate faster thanks to a pump, making them more economical to run if your household regularly uses high volumes of hot water.

 • Excellent Water Pressure – System boilers get water directly from the mains, offering a more consistent flow rate and better water pressure than regular boilers.